marzer/spin_mutex/README.md

 A `std::mutex`-compatible mutex class implemented using atomic spin-waiting.

-Based on Erik Rigtorp's article [Correctly implementing a spinlock in C++], with minor changes.
+Based on Erik Rigtorp's article [Correctly implementing a spinlock in C++] and incorporating some advice from the [Intel 64 and IA-32 Architectures Optimization Reference Manual].

 Requires C++11.